magwenelab/crypto-QTL-paper/README.md

 # crypto-QTL-paper
-Scripts and analysis of _C. deneoformans cross_ between XL280 X 431, as described in Roth et al. (2021).
+Scripts and analysis of _C. deneoformans_ cross between XL280 X 431, as described in Roth et al. (2021).

-# Software used in this  study
+## Software used in this  study

 **Python (anaconda) v 3.7.3**
-- Used for analysis and visulization
+- Used for analysis and visualization

 **BWA**
 - Used to align FASTQ file to an XL280 reference genome